 Fourth of July Weather Lore

-What is “Knee High by the Fourth of July” All About?
+Ever Hear The Expression “Knee High by the Fourth of July” Before?

 Here at Farmers’ Almanac, we share a lot of folklore and old-timey wisdom, which is very popular with our readers.
 Whether it’s forecasting the weather or advice about gardening in your back yard, there are countless old “adages” that have been passed down from the generations, many still in circulation today.
 One you may have heard is “Knee High by the Fourth of July.”
 But what does it mean?